Bubnak/AI/README.md

 Dataset(samsum) : https://huggingface.co/datasets/Samsung/samsum

 Important Note: Due to Big file size the fine tuned pretrained model is not added in the gitHub.
+If it is needed, then I can provide the google drive link.

 Overview of the model training process: